The Ash Grove: History

 The first published version of the tune was in 1802 in The Bardic Museum, a book written by the harpist Edward Jones.
 About four years later a version with words appeared, under the name Llwyn Onn.
 It tells of a sailor's love for "Gwen of Llwyn".
 At the end of the song, Gwen dies, and in one version of the piece, the writer talks about him mourning and that she is lying neath the shades of the lonely ash grove".
-The tune might be much older, as a similar air appears in The Beggar's Opera by John Gay (1728), in the song "Cease Your Funning".
+The tune might be much older, as a similar air appears in John Gay's 1728 The Beggar's Opera, in the song "Cease Your Funning".
 This was arranged by Beethoven in his Twelve Scottish Songs, WoO 156 No. 5.
 In 1922, the English folksong collector Frank Kidson claimed that Gay's air derives from the morris dance tune "Constant Billy", which is first known in Playford's Dancing Master (1665).